 Christina Mitchell, MD is the newest member of the UNC Fertility Physician team.
 After graduating from Harvard College, Dr. Mitchell then earned her MD at Weill Cornell Medical College in New York City.
 She completed both her residency and fellowship training at the Johns Hopkins University School of Medicine.
+Dr. Mitchell also serves as the Director of the UNC Fertility Preservation Program.

 Dr. Mitchell has received several honors and distinctions throughout her medical career.
 During the